-When dealing with diversity and inclusion, it’s easy for most organizations to measure their workplace composition to determine if their diversity efforts are on track.
+There’s a special connection between diversity & inclusion.
+When dealing with D&I, it’s easy for most organizations to measure their workplace composition to determine if their diversity efforts are on track.
 You can easily compare the number of men to women, how many visible minorities and people with disabilities represented, and if the age of your employees spans through several generations.

 Looking at the definition of diversity, it is defined as: “The condition of having or being composed of differing elements; variety; the inclusion of different types of people such as people of different races or culture.”
 Which is why most people think of diversity as a fair representation of men and women, national origins, religious beliefs, education and sexual orientation.
 However regardless of your representation, within diverse groups you will also have diverse perspectives, beliefs, work experiences and lifestyle preferences.